dlguswo333/dlguswo333.github.io/markdown/2023/10-26-en-useAbortController-hook.md

 Now exported callbacks have specific typings but with ambiguous typings.
-This is because we did not specify typings for `useAbortController` returns.
+This is because we did not specify `useAbortController` return type.

 ![useAbortController-typescript-wrong-types](/img/2023-10-26-en-useAbortController-hook/useAbortController-typescript-1.png)